Where do you do your best thinking?

-It’s expertise that is disseminated widely and affordably via The Economist Group’s ecommerce platform.
+It’s expertise that is disseminated widely via The Economist Group’s ecommerce platform.
 However, the standards an expert must meet to create a course are much higher than many of the competing online courses now available.

 “It’s editorially vetted,” Diorio says.
 “They have to show us they have the required knowledge and then we actually perform a human review to make sure the course meets all of the policies in place to ensure it’s of high quality.”

 The value proposition is three-fold; besides creating a new stream of revenue for The Economist, Learning.ly also provides a source of revenue to expert instructors or businesses while simultaneously offering its audience access to sophisticated training it might otherwise not be able to get.

 In addition to courses in business, finance, and economics Learning.ly offers training designed to intrigue its audience just as The Economist does with its sometimes provocative headlines and articles:

 “This is one way we’re differentiating ourselves,” Diorio says.
 “We can take the experts we feature in the magazine and provide an opportunity for them to connect deeper with our audience.”

 But Diorio and his team pulled it off in a few weeks thanks to a strategic partnership.

 The idea that an ecommerce platform like Shopify Plus, an enterprise-grade solution for high volume merchants, may also be used as a tool to quickly experiment with and test business ideas, is the type of innovation readers of The Economist have come to admire and respect.